fp-cybrilla/fp-cybrilla.github.io/payments/overview.md

 We need the following details about your Razorpay live account to enable payments in your FP account.

-- Razorpay account id, Razorpay api access key
+- Razorpay Merchant ID, API Key (key id and key secret)

 Email us at [fpsupport@cybrilla.com](mailto:fpsupport@cybrilla.com) when you are ready.